Tangible and Intangible – Business Definitions and Use

 Most of these assets are located in the ‘Other Assets’ section of the balance sheet.

-Simply defined as the difference in physical and non-physical, business students are taught the classic definition of tangible and intangible.
-But in accounting, we broaden the definitions and take into consideration some historical issues related to the terms.
+Simply defined as the difference between physical and non-physical, business students are taught the classic definition of tangible and intangible.
+But in accounting, the profession broadens the definitions and takes into consideration some historical issues related to the terms.

 Tangible and Intangible – Accounting Definition and Use